What is the qualified business income deduction?

 If you don’t have a specified service trade or business

-If your business is not an SSTB, but you have taxable income greater than $207,500 for a single filer or $415,000 for a married couple filing jointly, your QBI deduction is limited to the greater of:
+If your business is not an SSTB, but you have taxable income greater than the income limits of $232,100 for a single filer or $464,200 for a married couple being joint filers, your QBI deduction is limited to the greater of:

 For both SSTBs and non-SSTBs

-If the business owner has dividends from a real estate investment trust or publicly traded partnership income, there is a second deduction worth up to 20 percent of that income, which gets added to the QBI deduction.
+If the business owner has dividends from a qualified real estate investment trust (called qualified REIT dividends) or publicly traded partnership income in the tax year, there is a second deduction worth up to 20 percent of that income, which gets added to the QBI deduction.

 After calculating the two deductions, add them together.
 Then calculate your overall limitation by taking 20 percent of:

-Your taxable income for the year (before considering the QBI deduction), minus
+- Your taxable income for the tax year (before considering the QBI deduction), minus

 This overall limitation ensures that the 20 percent deduction isn’t taken against income that is already taxed at the lower capital gains tax rate.